What is Reiki?

 – From the memorial stone of Mikao Usui, founder of the Usui System of Reiki Healing

-Reiki is easy to learn, and self-treatment is the foundation of the practice.
+Reiki is easy to learn and self-treatment is the foundation of the practice.
 Reiki is most often used as a home or folk art to soothe the physical and mental distresses of everyday family life.
-More and more, over the last fifteen years, Reiki is also used in conjunction with conventional medical care.
+Reiki is also practiced in professional settings and in conjunction with conventional medical care.

 At the age of one year, my Sheltie Scotty was troubled by severe hip dysplasia and other joint pains.
 It took only the first Reiki treatment for me to see a change in him.
 After only three treatments, not only did his body move more easily, but his depression lifted as well.
 Over the course of weekly Reiki treatments, he quickly became a happy and bouncing pup again.
 With continued treatments he has remained a happy dog, in spite of his health challenges.
 Reiki did not remove his physical body’s imperfections, but it did give him the power to rise above those inconveniences.

 –Judy Weir, Spruce Grove, AB, Canada

 The hands-on practice isn’t the whole picture.
 Reiki also teaches five principles for calming the heart and mind.

 Honor your parents, teachers, and elders.

 They’re simple, but not easy to do.
 Beginning to practice these principles can guide you toward a healthier way of thinking and feeling—which ultimately gives rise to a healthier body and a healthier way of life.

 Reiki in medicine